jvfon/Blog/articles/tech/webdev-demystified/1/css-fundamentals.md

 2 - Specificity.
 3 - Order of  Appearance.

-### Keep spcificity flat
+### Keep specificity flat

-Avoid having nested and double selectors to save yourself from frustration when you try to change CSS later.
+Avoid having nested and double selectors becuase it raises specificity and to save yourself from frustration when you try to override the selectors later.

 Try to keep everything as a single class selector.